 - Labor -- If you want a complex tile design or if you need to have your sub-flooring replaced or reinforced is necessary, this will add to the cost of the ceramic tile installation.

 - Cleanup -- The contractor’s estimate generally includes cleanup.
 However, demo and removal of existing flooring is likely to be an additional charge.
 Clarify who pays for what when you sign a contract for the project.

 - Estimate -- The initial estimate, which may include onsite measurement, is often free.

 Get the Most for Your Money

+- DIY?
+Maybe not.
 Think again if you are considering tiling the floor as a DIY project.
 Cutting and laying tile is not a simple task, especially because the floor surface is often uneven.
 Professional tile contractors have the know-how to produce a floor that is not only good-looking but also waterproof and slip-resistant.